The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

 \section{The Kervaire--Milnor invariant}

 Let $M$ be a smooth, closed, oriented, spin 4-manifold.
-In this section, all surfaces are assumed to be the images of generic maps into $M$, meaning the maps are immersions, and all intersections and self-intersections are transverse double points.
+In this section, a \emph{surface in $M$} is an abstract surface $\Sigma$ together with a generic immersion $F \colon \Sigma \to M$, meaning the map is an immersion, and all intersections and self-intersections are transverse double points.
 In particular there are no triple points.
-Moreover the boundary, if nonempty, is assumed to be embedded.
+Moreover the boundary of $\Sigma$, if nonempty, is assumed to be embedded in $M$.
+We will typically denote the data $(\Sigma,F)$ just by $F$ for brevity.